vijayakunwar/vijayakunwar/README.md

 - ⚡ Fun fact: ...
 -->

 **I'm Vijaya Kunwar, a passionate software developer with a specialization in test automation.
-I thrive on turning ideas into reality through code, and my journey involves continuous learning and exploration in the vast world of software development.
 I am currently immersed in the exciting realm of test automation, where I apply my skills to ensure the robustness and reliability of software systems.
-As a software developer, I understand the importance of writing clean, efficient code and how it contributes to the overall quality of a product.
 Explore my GitHub repositories, where I document my learning journey and work on personal projects.
-Each repository reflects a piece of my exploration, whether it's a new technology, a coding challenge, or a creative endeavor.
 Feel free to check them out, contribute, or provide feedback.
 Collaboration is always welcome!**

 - 🔭 I’m currently working as Automation Tester
 - 🌱 I’m currently learning Test Driven Development